genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations.rst

     * Most of the validations have to be implemented through Python.
 There a few validations that you can use only on javascript side.
-If we don't specify anything for a validation, then it is built through Python; otherwise we specify that you have to implement it through Javascript.
+If we don't specify anything for a validation, then it is built through Python; otherwise we specify that you have to implement it through javascript.

 .. _validations_list: